Laboratory Frame Representation for General High-Frequency Gravitational Waveforms: Approximate transformation

 \section{Approximate transformation}

-Although equations \eqref{eq:exact_PD_components_from_TT} are valid for all plane gravitational waveforms in linearized GR, it is not always possible to express the integral of the signal by standard functions, as in the example we have discussed.
-Thus, in this section we approximate the PD metric components of GW signals as in equation \eqref{eq:chirpStrainTT} where the infinite sums in equations \eqref{eq:TT_PD_transformation} are replaced by exponential functions avoiding the need to evaluate the signal's integral.
+Although equations \eqref{eq:exact_PD_components_from_TT} are valid for all plane gravitational waveforms in linearized GR, it is not always possible to express the integral of the signal using standard functions, as demonstrated in the example of GW chirps discussed previously.
+We will therefore discuss two approximations to the exact metric.
+First, we approximate the PD metric components by replacing the infinite sums in equations \eqref{eq:TT_PD_transformation} with exponential functions as in equation \eqref{eq:chirpStrainTT}, thereby avoiding integration of the signal. \TK{Second, we consider a monochromatic approximation where phase and amplitude are assumed to be constant.}

-In order to sum the expressions in equations \eqref{eq:TT_PD_transformation}, we use the Taylor expansion of the retarded time $t_\text{ret}$ for $z/t\ll 1$.\footnote{Since the exponential term in equation \eqref{eq:chirpStrainTT} oscillates rapidly in comparison to the amplitude $\dot{\phi}\gg|\dot{h}/h|$ for most compact binaries, it is tempting to instead employ a stationary-phase approximation where $\partial^n_zh_{ij}^\text{TT}\approx(-i\dot{\phi})^nh_{ij}^\text{TT}$ in equation \eqref{eq:TT_PD_transformation}.
-However, when $n\to\infty$, terms containing derivatives of $h_0$ dominate and equations \eqref{eq:TT_PD_transformation} cannot be easily resummed.} This linear approximation is well justified for a detector with a characteristic length $L_\text{det}\sim\mathcal{O}(1\,\text{m})$ as long as $t\gg 3.3\,\text{ns}\,L_\text{det}/(1\,\text{m})$ before coalescence.
+In order to sum the expressions in equations \eqref{eq:TT_PD_transformation}, we use the Taylor expansion of the retarded time $t_\text{ret}$ for $z/t\ll 1$.\footnote{Since the exponential term in equation \eqref{eq:chirpStrainTT} oscillates rapidly in comparison to the amplitude $\dot{\phi}\gg|\dot{h}/h|$ for most compact binaries, it is tempting to employ a stationary-phase approximation instead where $\partial^n_zh_{ij}^\text{TT}\approx(-i\dot{\phi})^nh_{ij}^\text{TT}$ in equation \eqref{eq:TT_PD_transformation}.
+However, when $n\to\infty$, terms containing derivatives of $h_0$ dominate and equations \eqref{eq:TT_PD_transformation} cannot easily be resummed.} This linear approximation is well justified for a detector with a characteristic length $L_\text{det}\sim\mathcal{O}(1\,\text{m})$ as long as $t\gg 3.3\,\text{ns}\,L_\text{det}/(1\,\text{m})$ before coalescence.
 Furthermore, as seen in equation \eqref{eq:t_ISCO}, the merger phase, which requires numerical GR, is typically entered at earlier times, making it more restrictive than the $t_\text{ret}$ expansion.

 We separately expand both the phase of the exponential and the amplitude of the Riemann tensor components